-The Colville Tribes also reviewed and provided comments to the proposed procedures included in the 2022 QA/QC plan and will implement them.
+The Colville Tribes reviewed and provided comments to proposed QA/QC protocols and will implement them.
+The Colville Tribes also participated in the QC Visual Check and provided input on refining the QA web-application for the 2023 implementation

-The IDFG StreamNet subproject continued assistance with development of the Idaho Fish and Wildlife Information System (IFWIS), and was able to validate and upload data directly from the system in two-steps in order to simplify standardization of the data and speed submission to the StreamNet database, saving significant time from the previous approach.
+The IDFG StreamNet subproject continued assistance with development of the Idaho Fish and Wildlife Information System (IFWIS), and was able to upload data directly from the system in a single step in order to simplify standardization of the data and speed submission to the StreamNet database, saving significant time from the previous approach.

-IDFG StreamNet staff assisted BPA project biologists to identify and prioritize data available for entry into IFWIS, or an alternative accessible, backed up information system.
-IDFG StreamNet staff participated in meetings of theCAP planning and development groups.
+IDFG StreamNet staff participated in meetings of the CA planning and development groups.
 They provided input prioritizing indicators, metrics, and metadata.
 They coordinated with development between the proposed DES, the prototype database and application, and the web service data exchange.

-Multiple sources ofCAP data were consolidated into complete, standardized workbooks on a secure and backed up network drive.
-SQL queries were written to extract and transform those data into the draft DES for natural origin spawner abundance (NOSA), natural origin juvenile abundance (NOJA), and recruits per spawner (RperS).
-IDFG staff wrote web service routines to enable the transfer ofCAP data to PSMFC and NOAA databases.
-Those services were successfully tested and the results shared with theCAP exchange Team.
-After appending into the IFWISCAP database, those data were then transferred to the PSMFCCAP database.
-IDFG StreamNet staff compiled and submitted hatchery return data for Chinook, steelhead, sockeye, and Chinook salmon index redd counts.
+Multiple sources of CA data were consolidated into complete, standardized workbooks on a secure and backed up network drive.
+SQL queries were written to extract and transform those data into the draft DES for natural origin spawner abundance (NOSA), natural origin juvenile abundance (presmolt abundance), and recruits per spawner.

+IDFG staff wrote web service routines to enable the transfer of CA data to PSMFC and NOAA databases.
+Those services were successfully tested and the results shared with the CA Exchange Team.
+After appending into the IFWIS CA database, those data were then transferred to the PSMFC CA database.
+IDFG StreamNet staff compiled and submitted hatchery return data for Chinook, steelhead, sockeye, and Chinook index redd counts.

-IDFG StreamNet Staff reviewed and approved the manual QAQC protocols in the QA/QC plan and will implement them this CY2022.
+IDFG StreamNet Staff continue to use the Manual QAQC protocols in order to ensure completeness and correctness of the data.
+IDFG StreamNet Staff also participated in the QC Visual Check and provided input on refining the QA web-application for the 2023 implementation

 StreamNet staff continued to assist in converting data files residing with individual biologists to file types that can be uploaded into the centralized database.
 This has eliminated the need for biologists or technicians to spend time hand entering historic data into the system.
 StreamNet staff are continuing to be a resource to biologists as well as advocates of biologists entering their data into the system.
-The database currently houses over 5.3 million raw fish records statewide.
-In 2021, 1290 fish survey locations were added in the Columbia Basin resulting in 154,152 individual fish records.
-Statewide, 3039 new survey locations were added resulting in 424,314 individual raw fish records being added to the database.
-In the Columbia Basin 140 redd counts at 140 locations, which identified 1192 redds, were added to the database during 2021.
+The database currently houses over 7.6 million raw fish records statewide (up from 5.3 million).
+In 2022, 328 fish survey locations were added in the Columbia Basin resulting in 67,519 individual fish records.
+Statewide, 795 new survey locations were added resulting in 146,842 individual raw fish records being added to the database.
+In the Columbia Basin 113 redd counts at 113 locations, which identified 1109 redds, were added to the database during 2022.
 All relevant data were submitted to StreamNet databases or the Data Store.

-Staff continue work on resident fish data with an eye toward potential resident fish DES' in the future.
 MFWP StreamNet staff continued to be involved in the Yellowstone Cutthroat Trout range-wide assessment.
-During the past calendar year MFWP staff coordinated updates to the database with biologists throughout the sub-species' native range.
+During the past calendar year MFWP staff coordinated updates to the database with biologists throughout the subspecies' native range.
 Discussions were held related to integrating the Yellowstone Cutthroat Trout native trout assessment into the Inland Cutthroat Protocol (ICP) data system.
-The MFWP native species coordinator position remains vacant, leaving the status of this project in a state of uncertainty.
 There is potential to revive this project in the future though it is dependent on range-wide priorities and funding.
-Large agency projects have been consuming MFWP's Application Development and Projects Bureau staff time.
-These staff are not funded with StreamNet dollars.
-This resulted in no opportunity for new development work on the internal database during 2021.
-Instead time was dedicated to bug and minor fixes to existing systems.